Shopify Metrics: Which Ones to Track + Ways to Improve

 Is this metric available on the Shopify analytics page?

 Yes.
-The analytic page displays the total sales value associated with each of your active sales channels.
+The analytics page displays the total sales value associated with each of your active sales channels.

 Displays the percentage of online store searches that resulted in orders, out of the total number of online store searches made.